-The blockchain is the safest place to keep your funds, but it may have a critical vulnerability: yourself.
-In the cryptocurrency world, you’re mostly the one and only in charge of your own money, and sometimes malicious people out there take advantage of it to make you transfer them your cryptos in exchange for nothing.
+The Blockchain is a type of database storing an immutable set of data, verifiable to anyone with access to it —through... is the safest place to keep your funds, but it may have a critical vulnerability: yourself.
+In the A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More world, you’re mostly the one and only in charge of your own money, and sometimes malicious people out there take advantage of it to make you transfer them your cryptos in exchange for nothing.

 When someone deceives you in some way to take your money, that’s called a “scam”.
 If the fraud involves cryptocurrencies, we can call it a crypto-scam.
 And, sadly, the scammers inside the cryptocurrency world and their creativity are almost endless.
 There’s also hackers and malware, but that’s another story.